toBeTheLight/sentry_cas_ng/README.rst

 This package
 =============

-Most code are copied from Django CAS NG. https://github.com/django-cas-ng/django-cas-ng.
+Most code is copied from Django CAS NG. https://github.com/django-cas-ng/django-cas-ng.

-Some code are copied from https://github.com/Banno/getsentry-ldap-auth.
+Some code is copied from https://github.com/Banno/getsentry-ldap-auth.

-Some code are writen by me.
+Some code is writen by me.

 I know nothing about Python, but this works on Sentry 20.6.0 On-Premise which is based on getsentry/sentry:b0907fab9cf297536b1f0d9789262b845c2d748c.